fb-sean/fb-sean/README.md

 🎵 **Web & API**

 - **SongOf.Today**: Rediscover music daily!
 From Global to Metal, we've got a fresh song waiting for you every day.
 And yes, we offer a free API for integrations.
 [Discover Now](https://SongOf.Today?utm_source=github-readme)
+- **DiscordResources.org**: A comprehensive compilation of valuable Discord tools and assets for users of all levels, from novices to experts.
+[Discover Now](https://discordresources.org?utm_source=github-readme)

 🔧 **Library**